NormandaleWells/CSn/CS1/Exception-guarantees.md

-A runtime exception indicates that the cause of the exception is external to the function iself.
+A runtime exception indicates that the cause of the exception is external to the program itself.

 2. Logic exceptions

-A logic exception indicates that the cause of the exception is internal to the function or the class its in;
+A logic exception indicates that the cause of the exception is internal to the program;
 that is, it's a coding error.

 ## Sources of errors